-First, you need a modem.
+First, you need a modem (this is a common one on Amazon).
 If you already have internet, then you already have a modem.
 A lot of modems are actually modem/router all-in-one devices.
 What that means is that they broadcast Wifi.
 The good news is that you can turn the Wifi off.
 Once you do, all of your connections will ultimately have to plug into the modem.

 If the modem doesn’t have enough ports for your plan, you’ll also want to get a switch.
 Basically, this is like a router, but it only works with wired connections.
 Your switch needs to have enough ports for every device you want to plug into it.

 Those are the universal tools.
 The other things you need will depend on your connection plan.
 We’ll cover each plan in detail in a minute, but these are your cheat sheets for the stuff you’ll need.

 - Junction boxes

 - Ethernet Jacks

 You might have noticed that Options 2 and 3 require fewer tools.
 There are good reasons for that.

 Option 1: Ethernet Everywhere

 This is the most straightforward method.
 It’s also the most labor-intensive.
 Simply put, you’re going to string ethernet upstairs.
 The concept is simple, but in practice, it’s not always so easy.
 Ideally, you’ll want to run the cables behind the drywall and potentially through the attic (once upstairs).
 In order to do this, you’ll need a few hundred feet of ethernet cable.